JeffGiroux/f5_terraform/Azure/Route_Server/README.md

 ## Troubleshooting
 If you don't see routes in the spoke VNets, then try deleting the VNet peering and re-run Terraform to have it create the peer again.
 If you happen to run into this issue, open an issue directly with Azure support to provide feedback.

+You can view BIG-IP onboard logs in /var/log/cloud.
+Review logs for failure message.

+You can view BIG-IP onbard config files in /config/cloud.
+Review the declarative onboarding JSON file as well as the runtime init YAML file for accuracy.
+Did the variables render correctly?

 ## Cleanup
 Use the following command to destroy all of the resources